matsuolab/CMU-MultimodalSDK/README.md

 Please report it ASAP on the issues tab in github or simply contact us through email.
 We normally respond within 12 hours to the most urgent issues.

-#### 9. Do you share the data for publications prior to mid 2018?
+#### 9. Do you share the code and data for publications prior to mid 2018?

-Yes, we do here is the link: http://immortal.multicomp.cs.cmu.edu/raw_datasets/old_processed_data/.
+Yes, we do here is the link: http://immortal.multicomp.cs.cmu.edu/raw_datasets/old_processed_data/ and here is the code (theano): https://drive.google.com/drive/u/2/folders/1NxyFuogyzNFoCH0Zi5aIXUGYKGuSY9TY.
 These are exact data used for our experiments, already aligned at word level.
 You can certainly use this data, but I do advocate exploring the datasets using the SDK.
 For example try different alignments, or strategies.
 (Please note that CMU-MOSEI had some issues for some videos over their acoustic modality.
 They are now solved and CMU-MOSEI downloaded from SDK gets better performance than the one we ran experiments on for original paper)